erichVK5/image2footprint/README.md

 # image2footprint
-image2footprint is a utility for converting images into gEDA PCB compatible footprint artwork, which can be used to decorate a PCB, or assist in duplicating an existing PCB.
+image2footprint is a utility for converting images into footprint or layout artwork, which can be used to decorate a PCB, or assist in duplicating an existing PCB.

 image2footprint is licensed GPL2, or at your option, GPL3 or higher.

-image2footprint is a simple utility that uses the java ImageIO class to load .jpg or .png files and convert them into gEDA PCB compatible footprints for placement on PCB layouts in either gEDA PCB, or pcb-rnd, which can not only load gEDA footprints but also load gEDA layouts and even import multiple gEDA layouts for placement within an existing layout.
+image2footprint is a simple utility that uses the java ImageIO class to load .jpg or .png files and convert them into either footprints for placement on PCB layouts in pcb-rnd (or gEDA PCB; caveats apply), as well as layouts which can be loaded in pcb-rnd or imported as elements for placements within pcb-rnd and to a lesser extent, can be used in gEDA PCB (again, with some limitations).

 The user can specify a pixel pitch (in microns), which is equal to the spacing between dots in the rendered silk screen image, in millimetres.
 The default is 0.5mm, which is equivalent to 500,000 nanometres.